mazipan/nuxt-storage/README.md

 ## Why I need this package?

 In Nuxt, it's hard to play with browser's storage like `sessionStorage` and `localStorage`.
-This package will help you handle this client side storage easier.
-Also coming with simple and easy to used API.
+This package will help you handle client side storage with a simple API and with various useful additional features such as expiry.

 ## How to install and use